Topazoo/Motion-Tracking/README.md

 	device.read_multiple([devices], label=1)
 ```
-Reads concurrent mouse movements from a list of devices.
+Reads concurrent mouse movements from a list of devices
+until a keyboard interrupt (CTRL+C) is detected.
 Returns 0 for a successful read and -1 for failure.

 Parameters: